Building information modeling in green building: Industry Foundation Classes data model

 Industry Foundation Classes (IFC) or COBie is a standard exchange protocol to be used in data exchange between BIM software and rating systems.

 Construction

 BIM aids in four main areas— land, water, energy and materials.

 Land

 BIM and GIS are integrated for site planning.
-BIM simulations can estimate the progress of construction for every stage, and to regulate the site preparation process.
-It helps to simplify processes, maximize site utilization, and shorten construction periods.
+BIM simulations can estimate the progress of construction.

 Water

 BIM is utilized in large scale schemes as well as across the industry.
 It helps decrease unnecessary loss and effectively saves water.
-BIM improves the design process of building water supply and drainage, water planning in building projects, design and development of the water system, and the overall quality of the building.
+BIM improves the design process of building water supply and drainage.

 Energy

-BIM can be used to simulate energy consumption quickly and accurately.
-It can help eliminate energy waste.
-It integrates and analyzes information at the construction stage to calculate the thermal environment that could shorten the construction period effectively and realize energy saving.
-Designers can figure out energy efficiency.
+BIM can be used to simulate energy consumption.
+It integrates and analyzes information at the construction stage to calculate the thermal environment that could shorten the construction period.

 Material

-BIM tracks material consumption, calculates material requirements, and it manages material information uniformly.
+BIM tracks material consumption, calculates material requirements, and manages material information uniformly.

 Rating systems

 Sustainable rating systems are used to evaluate the environmental performance of buildings.
 These systems have common criteria and are similar in their evaluation of energy consumption, indoor environmental quality, water efficiency, and material.
 Three rating systems that can integrate with BIM are LEED, BREEAM, and Green Star.

 The framework of integrating BIM-based with sustainable rating systems includes "design assistance" and "certification management" modules.
 The design assistance module assists designers with efficient and sustainable knowledge that is built into the BIM tool to ensure the design-oriented through BIM tool's application programming interface (API).
 The certification management module is a web-based application used to manage project information, sustainable documentation and submissions for certification purposes.